anand-dev-parekh/Chess-Game/README.md

 ## Background
 This one of my first every projects I made!
 I built a Chess GUI but with different game modes and terminal chess.
+There are alot of flaws with this program such as the design of the Object Oriented Patterns I used that could be fixed.
+Currently I am more interested on working on different things, so I probably won't ever update it.

 #### Game Modes:
 1) Standard Chess (Wanand Chess) -- Chess with Fide rules